epfl-lara/cs320/labs/labs_06.md

     that demonstrate your compiler extension in action.
 -   A subdirectory `report/` which includes a PDF summarizing your extension.
+-   A subdirectory `slides/` which includes the PDF of the project presentation.

 **If you did not manage to complete your planned features, or they are